dgraph-io/dgraph-js/README.md

 const dgraphClient = new dgraph.DgraphClient(clientStub);
 ```

+**Note:** the `clientStubFromSlashGraphQLEndpoint` method is deprecated and will be removed in the next release.

 ### Altering the Database

 To set the schema, create an `Operation` object, set the schema and pass it to